-HIV Latency: I am interested in applying a multi-pronged approach of modeling, experimentation, and simulations to understanding the establishment and stability of HIV-1 latency with the ultimate goal of guiding strategic drug therapies.
+HIV-1 Latency: I am interested in applying a multi-pronged approach of modeling, experimentation, and simulations to control regulation and stability of the latent HIV reservoir with an ultimate goal of guiding strategic drug therapies.

 Noise Biology: My interests lay in the potential of gene expression fluctuations as a gene circuit discovery tool.
-These studies have two components – (1) Using noise as a probe to elucidate underlying structure-function relationships of the genetic circuitry, and (2) Understanding the implications of the noise in fate determination and the phenotypic diversity of various switch-like systems.
+These studies have two components – (1) Using noise as a probe to elucidate underlying structure-function relationships of the genetic circuitry, and (2) Understanding the implications of the noise in cell-fate determination and the phenotypic diversity caused by various switch-like systems.

-Systems Biology and Bioinformatics: A new era in which emerging high throughput technologies flood us with too much data that we don’t know what to do with brings great opportunities.
-I am interested in the integration of large complex datasets to extract organizational principles of biology, especially across organisms.
-I also see the potential at the interface of machine-learning and systems biology and am interested in new and exciting projects that combine the two.
+Systems Biology and Bioinformatics: A new era in which emerging high throughput technologies flood us with more data than we know what to do with brings great opportunities.
+I am interested in the integration of large complex datasets to extract organizational principles of biology.
+I also appreciate potential at the interface of machine-learning and systems biology and am interested in new and exciting projects that combine the two.

 Keywords: Stochastic gene expression, structure-function relationships of genetic circuits, single cell measurements, transcriptional plasticity, gene regulatory networks, HIV-1 regulation and decision making